 Sonoma Mountain Geology Walk

-Sonoma Mountain is a part of a tectonic boundary we call The San Andreas.
+Sonoma Mountain is a part of a tectonic boundary we call The San Andreas fault zone.
 Deep Earth forces have uplifted the mountains & valleys of Sonoma County out of the ocean over millions of years, caused volcanic eruptions, and created topography at the intersection of countless faults.
 The land exists in its current form because of earthquakes, streams, landslides, fires, and human influence.
-Join Nicole Myers, lecturer at Sonoma State University, for a journey through geologic time and history in Sonoma County.
+Join Nicole Myers, Geology Lecturer at Sonoma State University, for a journey through geologic time and history in Sonoma County.
 We will observe how geology and climate have created the landscape features of Fairfield Osborn Preserve.

 Presenter

 Nicole Myers, M.S. in Geological Sciences, developed a passion for understanding the Earth from a childhood fascination with rocks and volcanoes, and now teaches others to appreciate planet Earth.
-Nicole has been teaching earth science classes, including geology, climatology, & earth history for more than 18 years.
-She currently teaches at Sonoma State University, and through Appreciating Earth, Nicole brings her enthusiasm to the community by offering earth science field explorations and presentations.
+Nicole has been teaching earth science classes, including geology, climatology, & Earth history for more than 20 years.
+She currently teaches Geology at Sonoma State University (SSU) and through Appreciating Earth, and is the SSU Center for Environmental Inquiry Program & Outreach Specialist.
+Nicole brings her enthusiasm to the community by offering Earth science field explorations and presentations.

 Logistics